|

 Under no circumstances should you resave such a file as the compression

-damage is multiplied each time it is resaved.
+damage is multiplied each time it is resaved as a JPeg.
 Better to keep the original

 file in a lossless format like TIFF and only make a separate Jpeg file when